netdevopsbr/netbox-proxbox/CONTRIBUTING.md

   feature request
 * **Q&A** - Request help with installing or using NetBox

-### Mailing List

-We also have a Google Groups [mailing list](https://groups.google.com/g/netbox-discuss) for general discussion, however we're encouraging people to use GitHub discussions where possible, as it's much easier for newcomers to review past discussions.

 ### Slack

 For real-time chat, you can join the **#netbox** Slack channel on [NetDev Community](https://slack.netbox.dev/).